-Chemotherapy is mainly used for the patients in whom pheochromocytomas are rapidly growing, especially when multiple-organ lesions are present and a surgical approach is not feasible.
+Chemotherapy is mainly used for the patients in whom pheochromocytomas or paragangliomas are rapidly growing, especially when multiple-organ lesions are present and a surgical approach is not feasible.
 Chemotherapy cycles are normally given every 3 weeks and the doses are adjusted according to the patient's blood count and tolerance.

 Radiotherapy uses high powered x-rays or radioactive beams to kill cancer cells.
 Radiation is most harmful to rapidly growing cells, so radiation therapy damages cancer cells more than normal cells.
 Specifically, radiation therapy damages the DNA of cancer cells, which prevents the cancer cells from growing and dividing.